1953 Colombian coup d'état

-The 1953 Colombian coup d'état was the coup followed by seizing of power, by Colombia's commander in chief Gustavo Rojas Pinilla on June 13, 1953.
+The 1953 Colombian coup d'état was the bloodless coup followed by seizing of power from Conservative President Laureano Gómez, by Colombia's commander in chief Gustavo Rojas Pinilla on June 13, 1953.
 Colombia was ruled by Rojas Pinilla's military dictatorship until the Colombian coup of May 10, 1957, when he was forced to step down and hand over power to a military junta.

+The coup had the support of former Presidents Mariano Ospina Pérez and Roberto Urdaneta Arbeláez, as well as the National Police and Military Forces (armed forces of Colombia).